Expenses (2024-25)

 Unreturned/Damaged Items Owned by WWU Libraries

 There are no daily overdue fines for items owned by the WWU Libraries.
-However, materials should be returned in a timely manner, as once our library computer system considers the material LOST, replacement charges and non-refundable processing fees are automatically added to the borrower's library account.
-More information on loan periods may be found on the library's website.
+However, materials should be returned in a timely manner, once our library computer system considers the material LOST, replacement charges and non-refundable processing fees are automatically added to the borrower's library account.

 Fees may be paid by either cash or check at the Walla Walla University Libraries during the quarter they are incurred.
 Any unpaid fees are forwarded from the borrower's library account to the Accounting Office on a quarterly basis.
 Payment of lost/damage fees does not signify the sale of the library material.
 Library materials remain the property of the university and should be returned to the Walla Walla University Libraries if found.
 However, replacement charges will be refunded if a lost item is returned within one quarter of being charged.